yegor256/blog/_posts/2015/nov/2015-11-03-chatbot-better-than-ui-for-microservice.md

 {% youtube Xj226o2xI9Y %}

 The point is that there is **no cute lady** involved anymore.
 There is no server.
-There are two parties communicating with the board&mdash;you and the kitchen.
+There are two parties communicating with the board---you and the kitchen.
 The kitchen is our microservice, but it's not a server anymore.

 These two parties are perfectly **decoupled** now.
 They never talk to each other.
 And